Dr. Donald Luttermoser's

 PHYS-4007/5007 Course Web Page

-Note that we will be using Version 7.1 of these course notes for this semester.
-As the semester progresses additional links will be added to this page.
+Note that we will be using Version 8.0 of these course notes for this semester.
+Occasionally additional links may be added to this page.

 Course Overview

 Students should have already taken PHYS-2110/20 (Technical Physics I & II) and/or MATH-2120 (Differential Equations) before taking this course.
 Though previous computer programming experience is not required, such experience will be beneficial to the student.
-We will primarily be using the Python programming language throughout most of the course, though we will occasionally also use FORTRAN since it is widely used in physics and astronomical research.
-Tutorials on the use of FORTRAN, Python, and IDL are given in Appendices B, C, and D, respectively, of the course notes.
-Appendix E contains a reference guide to the C programming language for those of you interested in using this language.
+We will primarily be using the Python programming language throughout most of the course, though we will occasionally also use Fortran, since this old language is still widely used in physics and astronomical research.
+Introductions on using Fortran, Python, and IDL are given in Appendices B, C, and D, respectively, of the course notes.
+Appendix E contains a reference guide to the C programming language for those of you interested in using this language in your research.

 Computational Physics is a problem-solving course, that is, the measure of a student's progress is demonstrated by the ability to solve numerical problems in physics and astronomy using computer programming methods.
 Upon completion of this course, the student will possess the basic knowledge of numerical modeling and data analysis that may be required for graduate school or in a position at a technical corporation.